Meet Shannon Knorr

 Shannon uses a holistic and body centered approach of therapy, which is client centered and collaborative, she follows your lead and honors your innate knowing while deeply listening to what needs tending to in body, heart, mind and soul.

-Shannon is in her third year of graduate school at Meridian University, in practicum as a Marriage and Family Therapist Trainee at Axis Mundi under supervision of Elysha Martinez LMFT #93493.
+Shannon graduated in 2023 with MA in Somatic Psychotherapy.
+She is currently in her 2nd year of Hakomi Level 2, and an AMFT at Axis Mundi under supervision of Elysha Martinez LMFT #93493.
 She has experience with and continues to study...

 Body Centered and Somatic Therapies

 Polyvagal Theory and Psoas Integration

 Plant Spirit Medicine and Herbalism

 Rites of Passage, Ritual and Ceremony